 Please, take a moment to visualise the kind of family you want, the kind of things you can enjoy with your little ones and the values that are important to you.
 Remember, no pressure, you don’t need to be perfect, nor do your kids.
 It’s OK if you put a bit of ‘FUN” into DysFUNction.

 Create a FUN board: this is like a vision board for fun – you can include your kids, especially if they are old enough to cut or glue – cut out pictures, collect articles and advertisements for activities that you and your child(ren) can enjoy together.

 Write a FUN list: write lists of all the things you could enjoy with your family – things that you can do spontaneously in a few minutes – blow bubbles, wrestle, hug, dance to happy music, jump on the trampoline together, plant some seeds or pick flowers or veggies from the garden, paint each others’ faces, bake a cake, eat a picnic lunch outside or on the floor inside if it’s raining, make a ‘cubby’ from old sheets pegged onto a tree, ‘paint’ the fence with a small bucket of water and a large house painting brush.

-Pinky McKay is an International Board certified Lactation Consultant (IBCLC), and best-selling author with 4 titles published by Penguin Random House, including Parenting By Heart, Sleeping Like a Baby , 100 Ways to Calm the Crying and Toddler Tactics.
+Pinky McKay is Australia’s most recognised and respected gentle parenting advocate and breastfeeding expert.
+She’s a mum of five, an International Board certified Lactation Consultant (IBCLC), and best-selling author with 4 titles published by Penguin Random House, including Parenting By Heart, Sleeping Like a Baby , 100 Ways to Calm the Crying and Toddler Tactics.
 See Pinky’s books and audio recording packages HERE